 2) It doesn’t tell you why users behave as they do: for example, you might learn that a landing page has low engagement from GA data, but you can only guess what’s causing it.
 That’s why you need to pair GA with user behavior analytics—to complete the picture and find out how users are really experiencing your site.

 How to track user activity with behavior analytics

 Behavior analytics is the process of tracking and analyzing quantitative and qualitative user data to identify how people interact with your website or product, and why.

-Getting set up with a behavior analytics tool is just like GA: sign up, add a tracking code, and view reports.
+Getting set up with a SaaS behavior analytics tool is just like GA: sign up, add a tracking code, and view reports.
 Here’s how to get started with the two most popular behavior analytics tools: heatmaps and session recordings.